Datawheel/vizbuilder/README.md

 * The `formatter` property, if defined, should be a function that receives a `number` value, and outputs a `string`.
 This formatting function will be used wherever the values for the `measure` defined along it is shown.
 * For each of the `measures` descriptor items, if a `moe` is defined, `lci` and `uci` won't be considered.

+Notice the `QueryParams` object can also contain `Formatter` functions, so it can't be serialized and rehydrated from a JSON string.
+This is important if you plan to store the object in a Redux store, for example, as it can result in unexpected behavior when using some features.

+For ease of development, this package also exports [a helper function `buildQueryParams`](#function-buildqueryparams) as a named export, to quickly convert an `olap-client` `Query` object into a `QueryParams` object.
+Check the definition below for details on how to use it.

 ### `interface Translation`

 An object whose keys are message keys, and its values the localized string to show in the interface.